Key Takeaways For Sachse Sidewalk Bond Requirements

 Who owns sidewalks in Texas?

-According to municipal code, private property owners are responsible for maintaining their sidewalk.
+According to the municipal code, private property owners are responsible for maintaining their sidewalk.
 If a sidewalk falls into disrepair and the owner does not fix it, residents can file a request with the city.

 What is considered a sidewalk?